 Yes.
 You should plan to make regular eye doctor visits if you have diabetes.
 High blood sugar can lead to problems like blurry vision, cataracts, glaucoma, and retinopathy.
 In fact, diabetes is the primary cause of blindness in adults ages 20 to 74.

 Don't buy new glasses as soon as you notice that things look blurry.
 It could just be a small problem caused by high blood sugar.
 Your lens could swell, which changes your ability to see.

-To correct it, you need to get your blood sugar back into the target range (70-130 milligrams per deciliter or mg/dL before meals, and less than 180 mg/dL one to two hours after a meal).
-It may take as long as three months after your blood sugar is well controlled for your vision to fully get back to normal.
+To correct it, you need to get your blood sugar back into the target range (70-130 milligrams per deciliter, or mg/dL, before meals, and less than 180 mg/dL 1 to 2 hours after a meal).
+It may take as long as 3 months for your vision to fully get back to normal.